-- The sequence of numbers produced by the random number functions available within a MathMap is normally unpredictable and different for each MathMap.
-However, this behaviour may be controlled by means of the MathMap's Seed attribute. - Normally, compound Mappings (CmpMaps) which involve MathMaps will not be subject to simplification (e.g. using AST_SIMPLIFY) because AST cannot know how different MathMaps will interact.
+- Normally, compound Mappings (CmpMaps) which involve MathMaps will not be subject to simplification (e.g. using AST_SIMPLIFY) because AST cannot know how different MathMaps will interact.
 However, in the special case where a MathMap occurs in series with its own inverse, then simplification may be possible.
-Whether simplification does, in fact, occur under these circumstances is controlled by the MathMap's SimpFI and SimpIF attributes. - A null Object pointer (AST__NULL) will be returned if this function is invoked with STATUS set to an error value, or if it should fail for any reason.
+Whether simplification does, in fact, occur under these circumstances is controlled by the MathMap's SimpFI and SimpIF attributes. - A null Object pointer (AST_NULL) will be returned if this function is invoked with STATUS set to an error value, or if it should fail for any reason.

-Defining Transformation Functions :
+Defining Transformation Functions:

-A MathMap's stransformation functions are supplied as a set of expressions in an array of character strings.
+A MathMap's transformation functions are supplied as a set of expressions in an array of character strings.
 Normally you would supply the same number of expressions for the forward transformation, via the FWD argument, as there are output variables (given by the MathMap's Nout attribute).
 For instance, if Nout is 2 you might use: